darahask/LabelLab/README.md

 Both the front-end and the back-end can be run from the `labellab-server` folder using the terminal:

-1. To run both the client and server with a single command, run the following:
+1. To run both the client and server with a single command, run the following test change:
    `$ npm run dev`

 2. To run the server separately: